US STOCKS-Futures slip after strong Wall St rally as Biden edges closer to White House

 S&P 500 five day periods after presidential electionshttps://tmsnrt.rs/3k3IwQr

-(Reporting by Sagarika Jaisinghani and Susan Mathew in Bengaluru; Additional reporting by Tom Westbrook in Singapore; Editing by Bernard Orr)
+(Reporting by Sagarika Jaisinghani and Susan Mathew in Bengaluru; Additional reporting by Tom Westbrook in Singapore; Editing by Bernard Orr and Saumyadeb Chakrabarty)

 ((Sagarika.Jaisinghani@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2256;))